-Kids First now has a Youth Peace Project (YPP) at McKinley Middle School in the Cedar Rapids Community School District and its three elementary feeder schools.
-YPP uses restorative practices to resolve conflict that arises between students or between students and teachers.
+Kids First's Youth Peace Project (YPP) provides services in the Cedar Rapids Community School District.
+YPP uses restorative practices to resolve conflict that arises between students or between students and staff.

 In recent years, the Cedar Rapids community has seen a surge in violence among youth, with sometimes lethal results.
 Conflicts that occur in school have spilled over and led to greater violence in the community-at-large.
 Further, these in-school conflicts have led to disciplinary referrals, suspensions and expulsions.
 When students are suspended, the underlying conflict often remains and resurfaces when they return to school.
 And expelled or suspended students are at-risk to drop out of school, engage in violence, and commit crimes (in what is termed the school-to-prison pipeline).
 In fact, a recent study shows that students who receive out-of-school suspensions or expulsions are nearly three times as likely to enter the juvenile justice system.

 The Solution: Restorative Justice